mlapin/libsdca/README.md

 libsdca is a library for multiclass classification based on stochastic dual coordinate ascent (SDCA).

-Features:
-- Matlab interface
+Below is a brief overview of supported training objectives, inputs, proximal operators, and interfaces.

+Objectives:
+- Multiclass softmax loss
+- Multiclass SVM of Crammer and Singer [1]
 - Top-k Multiclass SVM
+  - hinge-of-top-k and top-k-of-hinge (the latter is an instance of the OWPC loss of [2])
-- Multiclass SVM of Crammer and Singer
+  - non-smooth and smoothed losses
+- Top-k Entropy loss

+Inputs:
+- features directly (primal)
+- kernels (dual)
+- float or double precision (dense matrices)
+- multiple datasets at once (e.g. to monitor performance on a validation set)

-- Proximal operators including efficient projections onto the unit simplex and the top-k simplex
+Proximal operators (compute projections onto various sets):

-The library is currently in active development and more features are planned.
+- simplex (implements the algorithm of [3])
+- top-k simplex
+- top-k cone
+- entropic projections
+- Lambert W function of the exponent (computes W(exp(x)), not a prox operator)

+Interfaces:
+- Matlab
+- C++ headers (simply include and use; no additional libraries to compile and link)

+<sup>[1] K. Crammer and Y. Singer.
+On the Algorithmic Implementation of Multiclass Kernel-based Vector Machines.
+In JMLR, 2001.</sup>
+<sup>[2] N. Usunier, D. Buffoni, and P. Gallinari.
+Ranking with ordered weighted pairwise classification.
+In ICML, 2009.</sup>
+<sup>[3] K.C.
+Kiwiel.
+Variable fixing algorithms for the continuous quadratic knapsack problem.
+In JOTA, 2008.</sup>

 ## Installation instructions